 Restricted cash is pledged as collateral when we enter into agreements with banks for certain banking facilities.
-As of December 31, 2013, restricted cash of \$5 million was pledged as collateral for issuance of bank acceptance notes and letters of credit.
+As of December 31, 2014, restricted cash of \$2 million was pledged as collateral for issuance of bank acceptance notes and letters of credit.

-As of December 31, 2013, we had short-term investments totaling \$23 million.
+As of December 31, 2014, we had short-term investments of approximately \$12 million.
 These investments are highly liquid with maturity dates greater than three months at the date of purchase.
-We generally can access these investments in a relatively short amount of time but in doing so we generally forfeit all earned and future interest income.
+We generally can access these investments in a relatively short amount of time but in doing so we generally forfeit a portion of interest income.